Gajju21/Backend_some_concepts/Readme.md

-# this is simple code for create a api
+# this is simple code for create a api, CRUD with FS